friggframework/frigg-template-app/CONTRIBUTION.md

 // Make your desired code changes in create-frigg-app
 ```

-## Step 2: Link your changes for use locally
+## Step 2: Run the binary from the folder you worked on
 ```
-npm link

-cd ~/myProjectDirectory
-npx create-frigg-app myApp
+/create-frigg-app/packages/create-frigg-app/index.js my-test-project
 ```

-> Note: When you finish this step, run `which create-frigg-app` and you should see the directory you linked.

 ## Step 3: Test your changes